jeantimex/ios-swift-collapsible-table-section/README.md

-# iOS Collapsible Table Section
+# How to Implement Collapsible Table Section in iOS
 A simple iOS swift project demonstrates how to implement collapsible table section.

 ### Demo ###